Olympic ring: Bells to launch UK 2012 arts festival

 The festival will run from June 21 to September 9, the last day of the Paralympic Games.
 The Olympic Games run from July 27-August 12 and the Paralympic Games open on August 29.

-Hall described the program of hundreds of events, which will be expanded in the run-up to the Olympics, as an "extravaganza."
+Hall described the programme of hundreds of events, which will be expanded in the run-up to the Olympics, as an "extravaganza".

 Among the opening events on June 21 will be a pop concert in Northern Ireland and a performance in Scotland at which Venezuelan conductor Gustavo Dudamel will be joined by the Simon Bolivar Symphony Orchestra and young people from the Raploch housing estate, one of the country's most deprived areas.

-Famous landmarks including Stonehenge and Arthur's Seat in Edinburgh will become giant art installations for the festival, which the BBC reported would cost around 52 million pounds ($83 million).
+Famous landmarks including Stonehenge and Arthur's Seat in Edinburgh will become giant art installations for the festival, which the BBC reported would cost around 52 million pounds.

 Other public projects will include Big Dance, designed to encourage five million people across the country to take part in everything from ballet to street dance and hip-hop to ballroom.